gslarsen/tasty-tours-mobile-app/README.md

 # tasty-tours

-A mobile app of Food Tasting Tours, curated by local city guides, created as a capstone project for Project Shift in Durham, NC.
+A fullstack mobile app of Food Tasting Tours curated by local city guides, created as a capstone project for Project Shift in Durham, NC.

 For viewing on actual device:
 1. Download the 'expo client' from the applicable store for the phone